occipital/django-content-settings/docs/permissions.md

 )
 ```

+In this example:
-In this example, `SOME_VARIABLE` can be updated either by staff members or by users who have the specified permission and `MAX_PRICE` can be fetched by only staff
+- `TITLE` can be updated by either staff members or users with the specified permission.

-#### Using permission name instead of functions
+- `MAX_PRICE` can only be fetched by staff members.

+---

+### Example 2: Using Permission Names Instead of Functions

-You can use permission name if it is from the `content_settings.permissions` module:
+You can use permission names directly if they are defined in the `content_settings.permissions` module:

 ```python
 from content_settings.types.basic import SimpleString, SimpleDecimal